 For better control and understanding, you should start developing in an empty project.
 However, you can install a sample site like Foundation to explore and use for inspiration.
 The Optimizely project templates provide a preconfigured website with Optimizely Customized Commerce and a Visual Studio project for development.

-## Create the project
+- Create the database.

 The initialization module ensures that the catalog structure is added under the site's root level.

 See Install Optimizely (.NET Core) to add the latest updates to a Customized Commerce site.